Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Introduction

-This paper proposes a passive impedance controller where its anisotropic behaviour generates a fractal attractor around the desired robot pose, shown in \autoref{fig:Attractor}.
-The main contributions of the proposed approach are: \begin{enumerate} \item Introducing a fractal attractor to design an asymptotically stable impedance controller. \item Removing the integrator required to achieve controller passivity in variable stiffness impedance controllers. \item Demonstrating robustness of the proposed controller to low-bandwidth feedback. \end{enumerate}
+This paper proposes a passive impedance controller where its anisotropic behaviour generates a stable attractor around the desired robot pose, shown in \autoref{fig:1}.
+The main contributions of the proposed approach are: \begin{enumerate} \item Introducing the Fractal Attractor to design an asymptotically stable impedance controller. \item Removing the integrator required to achieve controller passivity in variable stiffness impedance controllers. \item Demonstrating robustness of the proposed controller to low-bandwidth feedback. \end{enumerate}

-The manuscript is organized as follows: \autoref{sec:Methodology} discusses the design of the proposed controller; \autoref{sec:sim_exp_validation} presents experimental validation using a Panda 7-DoF Arm (Franka Emika GmbH,DE).
-Section \ref{sec:RESULTS} provides the results of the experiments.
-Finally, \autoref{sec:Discussion} and \autoref{sec:Conclusions} present discussion and conclusions.
+The manuscript is organised as follows: the Method discusses the design of the proposed controller; The Experimental Validation describes the experiments conducted using a Panda 7-DoF Arm (Franka Emika GmbH,DE).
+The Results provides the results of the experiments.
+Finally, we analyse the results and draw the conclusions in Discussion and Conclusions, respectively.